Abd Allah al-Mahdi Billah: Anti-Kutama riots and the uprising of the anti-

-In summer 911, a quarrel between a Kutama soldier and an merchant in the old Aghlabid palace city of al-Qasr al-Qadim led to an uprising in the latter.
+In summer 911, a quarrel between a Kutama soldier and a merchant in the old Aghlabid palace city of al-Qasr al-Qadim led to an uprising in the latter.
 The revolt, led by men associated with the previous regime, subsided after a few clashes with the Kutama, but after enough time had passed, al-Mahdi launched purges of the uprising's leaders, which encompassed his minister Ibn al-Qadim.
 This was but the first of many uprisings against the Kutama, however, who quickly became hated.
 In Tahert, a revolt broke out that killed or drove out the Kutama garrison, and then called the Zenata under Ibn Khazar for aid.
 A Kutama army defeated the Zenata with heavy losses, and sacked Tahert on 1 October.
 Its former governor, Dawwas ibn Sawlat al-Lahisi, was recalled to Raqqada and executed.
 In April 912, another quarrel between the Kutama and a local merchant led to bloody clashes in the streets of Kairouan, in which all Kutama in the city were killed; the sources report 700 dead.
 When al-Mahdi tried to discover the leaders of this affair to punish them, he was met with silence, and had to content himself with a delegation of city notables seeking his pardon.

-This incident rankled with the Kutama, and coupled with the previous doubts about al-Mahdi helped spark a new uprising.
+This incident rankled with the Kutama, and, coupled with the previous doubts about al-Mahdi, helped spark a new uprising.
 A young boy, Kadu ibn Mu'arik al-Mawati, was proclaimed as the true mahdi, new da'is were appointed, and a new holy book written.
 Starting from Ikjan, the original centre of Abu Abdallah's mission, the revolt spread to the cities of Mila and Constantine, while a loyalist army sent against them was thrown back after many of the Kutama in its ranks defected.
 In response, in April/May 912, al-Mahdi officially proclaimed his son, Abu'l-Qasim Muhammad, as heir-apparent (wali al-ahd), gave him the regnal name al-qa'im bi-amr Allah ('He who executes God's command'), and placed him in nominal charge of the army sent to quell the revolt.
 On 21 June 912, the loyalist army decisively defeated the rebels near Mila.
 The anti-mahdi al-Mawati and the other rebel leaders were soon captured, and prominently featured in al-Qa'im's triumphal entry into Kairouan in autumn.